banner svg (1)

 A Preschool Teacher’s Guide to Long Vowels and Short Vowels

-Learn practical ways to teach long and short vowels in your classroom.
+Learn practical ways to teach long vowels and short vowels in your classroom to strengthen children's reading and spelling skills.

 Understanding long and short vowels is the foundation for literacy in the English language.
 However, vowels are tricky to understand, and sometimes children may struggle to distinguish between similar sounds and words like feet and fit or pin and pine